zijiwork/zijiwork/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Go and K8s;
+- 🌱 I’m currently learning Go and ebpf;
 - 👯 I’m looking to collaborate on [Interview](https://github.com/zijiwork/interview) 🤝;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: safemonitor@outlook.com;